folkengine/smartcitiesdata-wiki/Run.md

 1. `docker-compose -f apps/e2e/test/docker-compose.yml up` to startup all docker containers required by the UrbanOS Suite.
 (Kafka, Postgres, Elasticsearch, etc)

+   - Add the `-d` flag to run in detached mode, with the compose process running in the background

    - Reminder: If you'd like to run a single microservice instead of multiple, refer to that microservice README.md in `smarcitiesdata/apps/{microservice or library}/README.md`.
 You'll need significantly less containers running to test only one microservice.